How To Install Folding Attic Stairs

 When you remove the old trapdoor you will see that there is a small lath around the opening on which the trapdoor sits.
 This should be removed so what you are left with is bare rafter.

 Now you need to mark out the length of the opening.
-You can do this with a pencil.
-Just mark the length of the opening onto the plasterboard.

 Important!
 The Stira Folding Attic Stairs will arc about 14" beyond the end of the opening as it is unfolding, so you should keep this in mind when locating the stairs.